danieleceUL/nssfr_sfrmat5/README.md

 - [sfrmat5](#http://burnsdigitalimaging.com/software/sfrmat/iso12233-sfrmat5/)

 ## Major changes include
 Capacity to read in masked areas of a natural scene.
-Fully tested under conditions:
+Tested under conditions of a test chart as shown above.